dentarg/auth0-blog/_posts/2017-10-06-azure-storage.markdown

 ---
 layout: post
 title: "Azure Storage Introduction"
-description: "In this article we will learn about the multiple ways that Microsoft Azure Storage enables us to store information."
+description: "In this article we will learn about the many ways that Microsoft Azure Storage enables us to store information."
 date: 2017-10-06 08:00
 category: Technical Guide, Microsoft, Azure
 author: